raymond1/react-demo-with-highcharts/README.md

 This is not an exhaustive examination of your skill-set, rather we are trying to ensure a basic understanding of the subject matter.
 You are tasked with creating a simple faux dashboard with a sign in, and a single overview page.

 There are no tricks here, nor are we looking to see if you'll cover every edge case.
+You are also not expected to make it look exactly like our specs, so if you're using a framework that can emulate the design enough that's good enough; closer is better, but not necessary.
 You must use [React.js], and [Highcharts] for the charts.
 For everything else you may use any library/framework you like.
 Keep in mind, we will reward using [Sass], and the use of grid layout frameworks, themes, and generally things that enforce consistency, and modularity.

 We expect this test to take anywhere from 4 to 10 hours of your focused time (assuming you already have all the tooling installed on your machine etc...)